January 25, 2022

 The pandemic-related movement restrictions meant that people had more time to stay at home and think about their present condition and the future they want for themselves, especially in terms of their employment and career path.
 Parents with children also had to adjust to their children’s online learning programs with no childcare options while learning how to adjust to the new pandemic lifestyle.

 With so much changing in their home and work lives, this meant having the opportunity for clarity, self-awareness, and a new perspective.
-With a decrease in social outings and team-building opportunities, many workers began to notice that employers were either doing things wrong or not doing enough to help them out, or to support them during these trying times.
+With a decrease in social outings and team-building opportunities, many workers began to notice that employers were either doing things wrong or not doing enough to help or support them during these trying times.

-Determining how to exactly do this though, may be difficult especially if you have no idea what is causing the dissatisfaction in the first place.
+Determining how to exactly do this though, may be difficult, especially if you have no idea what is causing the dissatisfaction in the first place.
 Once you can pinpoint the triggers underlying issues of worker dissatisfaction, then managers can enact meaningful change to remedy the situation.

 In the constant struggle for employee retention, you will need a reliable weapon to fight the looming specter of resignation.
 To achieve the goal of retaining and aligning workers and employees, you will have to address the main causes of dissatisfaction among them.